Graduate Research Assistants

 GRAs are assigned to a faculty member for 10-13 hours per week for 17 weeks or a maximum of 195 hours per term.
 GRAs cannot be employed in another position on the KSU campus.

 What are the financial benefits of the GRA position?

-GRAs receive a $2000 stipend for the semester.
+GRA stipends range from $2,000 to $4000 per semester.
 Stipends are divided into four payments beginning in September for Fall and February for Spring.
 In addition, there is a tuition waiver for up to 9 credit hours.